mocaccinoOS/website/content/en/docs/Desktop/Install/installation.md

 ![Calamares_Installing](https://github.com/user-attachments/assets/f47a6347-5424-4a2d-99c9-e2ea034807e6)

-Please note: Near the end of the installation, the system will generate locale data.
-This step may take several minutes, so please be patient.
+Note: Near the end of the installation, the system will generate locale data.
+This step may take several minutes—please be patient.

 ## Installation Complete

 Once the process is finished, you’ll see a confirmation screen.
 You can choose to restart immediately or stay in the live session.
+After rebooting, you can log into your new MocaccinoOS system using the username and password you created earlier.

 ![Calamares_Complete](https://github.com/user-attachments/assets/e339cbff-d38d-4dfc-aac1-42b21b9db08c)